 Use logic and reasoning to support your opinions.
 Facts and figures are great, but give them context (and include the sources with your submission).
 If you do make a factual error we’ll work with you to fix it before publication.
 If the error is discovered after publication, we’ll issue a correction.

 Submissions must come from individuals, even when they represent a group or organization’s opinion.
 We do not print news releases or promotional material, form letters or third-party letters, poetry or petitions.

 When you submit your opinion, it might be several days before we’re able to review it.
 We thank you in advance for your patience.

 When we select a piece for publication, we edit it for length, redundancy, clarity, civility and accuracy.
 If we have substantive changes, we’ll get your approval before we publish the edited version.
 Our intent in editing never is to change your opinion, but to ensure your views are clear and easy to understand.

 • Write it myself and stay within the maximum word limit (250 words for a letter; 400-1500 words for a column)?

-• Include writer’s full name, address and daytime phone number (address and phone number for verification only).
+• Include my full name, address and daytime phone number for verification?

-• Include links or sources of facts that can be confirmed.
+• Include sources of facts that I used in support of my argument?